 Motec Wrist Prosthesis System

-The Motec® Wrist Joint Prosthesis has been designed with the objective to provide a strong, stable, mobile and pain free wrist while minimizing the risk of luxation, loosening and osteolysis.
+The Motec® Wrist Joint Prosthesis has been designed with the objective to provide a pain free and mobile wrist while minimizing the risk of luxation, loosening and osteolysis.

 The overall clinical results achieved with the Motec Wrist Joint Prosthesis are very promising.
-In the end of 2016, more than 1.000 surgeries have been performed.
+As of December 2019, it is estimated that over 1800 arthroplasties have been implanted.
 The longest follow-up time is +15 years.
-Recent studies indicate a survival rate of approximately 80% at 10 years follow up for OA-patients.
+Recent studies indicate a survival rate of approximately 80% at 10 years follow up for non-rheumatoid patients.

-Fixation is achieved by threaded implants made of titanium alloy, blasted and coated with Bonit®, which promotes osseointegration between the titanium oxide and the bone.
+Fixation is achieved by threaded implants made of titanium alloy.
+The surface is blasted and coated with Bonit®, a resorbable calcium phosphate coating which promotes osseointegration between the titanium oxide and the bone.

-Each component is available in different sizes, to allow firm seating and close replication of the patient’s normal range of motion.
+Each component is available in different sizes to allow firm seating and replicate the patients normal range of motion as closely as possible.

-The Motec Wrist Prosthesis is indicated as replacement of the wrist joint in cases with pain, malalignment or instability due to rheumatoid arthritis, traumatic arthritis, osteoarthritis, Kienböck’s disease or carpal collapse.
-The system may also be indicated after failed wrist surgery such as four corner fusion, proximal row carpectomy, or arthrodesis.
+The Motec Wrist Prosthesis System is indicated for skeletally mature individuals as a replacement of the wrist joint in cases with pain, malalignment or instability due to osteoarthritis, traumatic arthritis (SLAC, SNAC, sequelae distal radius fracture), rheumatoid arthritis and Kienböck’s disease.
+The prosthesis can be implanted after failed wrist surgery such as four corner fusion, proximal row carpectomy, or arthrodesis.